(also known as the Riffle Waterfall)

 Riffle Falls is also beautiful in the wintertime after adequate rainfall.
 The water flow shown is about one-third of what it would be in a really heavy thunderstorm / flashflood event.

-VIDEO of Riffle Falls - another winter video - Click on the photo below to watch
+VIDEO of Riffle Falls following some rain on Sept.
+25, 2025 - Click on the photo below to watch

-VIDEO of water going over the Riffle Waterfall - Click on the photo below to watch
+VIDEO of the two cascade falls at Riffle Falls following a day of rain on Sept, 25, 2025 - Click on the photo below to watch

-VIDEO of the upper waterfall and the middle waterfall - Click on the photo below to watch
+VIDEO of the two cascade falls at Riffle Falls following a day of rain on Sept.
+25, 2025 - Click on the photo below to watch

 As the owners of the property where Riffle Falls is located, David Riffle and his wife, Li-Yun Riffle hope that you have enjoyed watching some of the waterfall videos above, and also enjoyed listening to the sound of the water.
 Speaking of beautiful sounds, Li-Yun Riffle is featured in the following two videos below playing a 21-string Guzheng instrument.
 The first video below is of her playing "Amazing Grace", and the second video below is of her playing a John Denver classic and a West Virginia state song "Country Roads".
 Since Riffle Falls is in West Virginia, the song "Country Roads" is sort of the grand finale here on this website.